ConfettiFX/The-Forge/README.md

 ## Release 1.59 - September 6th, 2024 - STAR WARS™: Bounty Hunter™ | Replaced Gainput with our own Input library | Removed Vulkan from Windows Run-Time | Removed API Switch | Third-Party Integration

 STAR WARS™: Bounty Hunter™
-Bounty Hunter was ported with the help of The Forge framework to all the platforms mentioned in the screenshot:
+Bounty Hunter was ported with the help of The Forge Framework to all the platforms mentioned in the screenshot:
 [![STAR WARS™: Bounty Hunter™](Screenshots/StarWars.png)](https://www.youtube.com/watch?v=jiBmgse9GTc)

 ### Replaced Gainput with our own Input library